Scottish Junior Football Association: Cup competitions

 As well as the local leagues, there are a number of local cup competitions competed for; however, the biggest competition is the Scottish Junior Cup, which every junior club competes for annually, with the final generally held at the end of May.
 This cup was established in 1886.
 The final broadcast live on BBC Alba.
 The cup's sponsor for 18 years, until the start of the 2006–07 season, was OVD Demerara Rum, replaced at the semi-final stage of the 2006–07 competition by Scottish coach operator Citylink.
-Emirates Airlines sponsored the tournament from 2009–2013 and ETHX Energy was the sponsor for 2015–16.
+The airline Emirates sponsored the tournament from 2009 to 2013 and ETHX Energy was the sponsor for 2015–16.
 The current tournament sponsor is Macron.

 Juniors in the Scottish Cup

 The first attempt by the Scottish Football Association to allow Junior representation in the Scottish Cup was voted down in June 2005.
 In June 2007 however, the SFA did approve changes to the way that all non-league clubs entered the Scottish Cup.
 The North and South Qualifying Cups for full and associate member clubs in non-league football, which had both sent their four semi-finalists into the main competition, were scrapped and all these clubs now qualified automatically for the first round.
 In addition, the winners of the East of Scotland Football League, South of Scotland Football League and top two clubs in the Highland Football League all received a bye to the second round, even if that club was only a registered member of the SFA.

 Further to this move, allowing registered member clubs to qualify for the Scottish Cup for the first time, it was announced that the winners of the Scottish Junior Cup, North Superleague, East Superleague and West of Scotland Super League Premier Division would qualify for the first round.
 This process has continued with the winners of the Scottish Amateur Cup qualifying for the first round from 2015 onwards.
 Girvan still qualified for the Scottish Cup from 2007 as a result of their historic full membership of the SFA.
 In 2014, they were joined as annual entrants to the competition by Banks O' Dee and Linlithgow Rose who achieved the SFA National Club Licensing criteria.
 Girvan themselves were awarded a National Club License in June 2016.